 You can also complete their registration form to ensure everything is in place before you arrive.

 Additional support costs for EU/International students are met by your sponsor, or a charity/funding body that you find independently.
-Please contact the Student Disability Team before you accept the offer of a place to discuss the costs of additional support services and availability of alternative sources of funding.
+Please contact the Student Disability Team before you accept the offer of a place.
+They can discuss the costs of additional support services and availability of alternative sources of funding with you.

 Visiting our campus before you arrive can give you confidence before you join us – so look out for our Applicant Days.
 We'd love to see you there.
-You'll also be invited to a Student Disability Orientation event, giving you a chance to feel familiar with your new surroundings and meet other students before the academic year starts.
+You'll also be invited to a Student Disability Orientation event.
+This will give you a chance to feel familiar with your new surroundings and meet other students before the academic year starts.

-Check out our interactive campus map to see the layout of out campuses and building layouts, and an idea of the accessibility facilities on offer - for example, hearing loops, lifts or accessible toilets.
+Check out our interactive campus map to see the layout of our campuses and building layouts.
+This gives you an idea of the accessibility facilities on offer, for example, hearing loops, lifts and accessible toilets.

 We prioritise students with a medical condition or disability, taking into account any special housing requirements you might need.